MicrosoftDocs/sql-docs/docs/t-sql/statements/create-certificate-transact-sql.md

  When you create a certificate from a container, loading the private key is optional.
 But when [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] generates a self-signed certificate, the private key is always created.
 By default, the private key is encrypted using the database master key.
 If the database master key does not exist and no password is specified, the statement fails.

- The ENCRYPTION BY PASSWORD option is not required when the private key will be encrypted with the database master key.
+ The ENCRYPTION BY PASSWORD option is not required when the private key is encrypted with the database master key.
 Use this option only when the private key is encrypted with a password.
 If no password is specified, the private key of the certificate will be encrypted using the database master key.
 If the master key of the database cannot be opened, omitting this clause causes an error.

  You do not have to specify a decryption password when the private key is encrypted with the database master key.